 Mark came into my life when he was about three and a half years old.
-He was, and still is, a child filled with an insane amount of energy.
-My husband and I, both working full time, do our best to find all ways possible to spend his energy in creative ways.
+He was and still is a child filled with an insane amount of energy.
+My husband and I both work full time and do our best to find all possible ways to spend his energy in creative ways.
 That means evenings spent at the park, and when summer hit, taking him to the beach or the pool.
 But what we have never thought was best for him was to plop him down with a tablet and let him veg out, especially when he was so young.

-Figuring out how to deal with a stepchild who could be difficult at times was something I had been prepared for.
-Every ounce of me wanted to know how to be a good stepparent.
+Figuring out how to deal with a stepchild who could be challenging at times was something I had been prepared for.
+Every ounce of me wanted to know how to be a good step-parent.
 There had been nothing in my life before Mark had prepared me to be an instant mom.

-In those early years, we had to treat Mark’s first day back with us almost as a reset day.
-It was hard to watch him go through the feelings and emotions of leaving a free range, no rules, we’re the fun house (their words) environment, and adjust to our more structured schedule.
-There were times when Mark would be in full blown tears because he didn’t want dinner, and after having my own daughter, I now know that this isn’t such an odd occurrence.
-The problem was his outright refusal to eat and him demanding we make him exactly what he wanted because, “that’s what my mom does for me.”
+We had to treat Mark’s first day back with us in those early years almost as a reset day.
+It was hard to watch him go through the feelings and emotions of leaving a free-range, no rules, we’re the funhouse (their words) environment, and adjust to our more structured schedule.
+There were times when Mark would be in full-blown tears because he didn’t want dinner, and after having my own daughter, I now know that this isn’t such an odd occurrence.
+The problem was his outright refusal to eat and him demanding we make him exactly what he wanted because “that’s what my mom does for me.”

-I’m not going to lie and say that these outbursts did not cause a point of contention a few times between me and my husband.
-After a few arguments, we really had to set down ground rules about how to make our marriage work.
-If I had problems with Mark and I didn’t feel comfortable with disciplining him, I could call my husband any time of the day and he would speak to him.
-My husband also made it very clear to Mark that I was also a parent, and whether he was home or not, if I told him something he had to listen.
-I have yet to hear the words, “you can’t tell me what to do, you aren’t my mom!” but it doesn’t make every comparison hurt less.
-Making marriage work, that was easy, but being hurt by the child who I love as my own, that was hard.
-It’s gotten much better, but I had to learn how not to take everything he said personally.
-Mark wasn’t trying to attack me with his words, even though that’s exactly how it felt to me, he was frustrated and trying his best to explain himself with his limited ability to do so.
+I’m not going to lie and say that these outbursts did not cause a point of contention a few times between my husband and me.
+After a few arguments, we really had to set down ground rules to make our marriage work.
+If I had problems with Mark and I didn’t feel comfortable disciplining him, I could call my husband any time of the day, and he would speak to him.
+My husband also made it very clear to Mark that I was also a parent, and whether he was home or not, he had to listen if I told him something.
+I have yet to hear the words, “you can’t tell me what to do.
+You aren’t my mom!” but it doesn’t make every comparison hurt less.
+Making a marriage work was easy, but being hurt by the child, I love as my own was hard.
+It’s gotten much better, but I had to learn how to not take everything he said personally.
+Mark wasn’t trying to attack me with his words, even though that’s exactly how it felt to me.
+He was frustrated and trying his best to explain himself with his limited ability to do so.

 Mark’s slight speech impediment had become a point of contention between the houses.
 Every time we got him back, it was worse than when he left us.
-I would work with him everyday, aside from basic math we would focus on learning how to read.
+I would work with him every day.
+Aside from basic math, we focused on learning how to read.
 That meant sounding out each word and enunciating them correctly.
-But what I learned at a t-ball game is that the other house did not practice that, in fact they did the opposite.
+But what I learned at a t-ball game is that the other house did not practice that.
+In fact, they did the opposite.
 They were encouraging the mispronunciations and thought it was adorable.
-If he was younger I could understand not correcting things every time, but he was entering kindergarten in the fall and kids would likely make fun of him.
+If he was younger, I could understand not correcting things every time, but he was entering kindergarten in the fall, and kids would likely make fun of him.
 Some of the older kids at t-ball already were.

-I’m not sure if they felt insulted or what, but when my husband turned in the paper work for Mark to be placed in speech classes, the other house tried to fight it.
-Luckily it wasn’t up to only one parent and Mark had been seen by the speech pathologist who agreed he did need some help.
-She explained that it didn’t mean Mark was any less smart or couldn’t excel in school, if anything it would help him develop skills on how to study and learn that were more tailored to him, and that wouldn’t be something he would get in the regular class.
+I’m not sure if they felt insulted or what, but when my husband turned in the paperwork for Mark to be placed in speech classes, the other house tried to fight it.
+Luckily it wasn’t up to only one parent, and Mark had been seen by the speech pathologist, who agreed he did need some help.
+She explained that it didn’t mean Mark was any less intelligent couldn’t excel in school.
+If anything, it would help him develop skills on studying and learning that were more tailored to him, and that wouldn’t be something he would get in the regular class.
 All of a sudden, speech classes were great and apparently their idea.